-The Galapagos Islands were not always known as a ‘living laboratory,’ famed for their unique ecological and evolutionary processes; instead, they previously staged a much darker side of history – one about pirates, treasures, and Buccaneers.
+The Galapagos Islands were not always known as a ‘living laboratory,’ famed for their unique ecological and evolutionary processes of its endemic wildlife; instead, they previously staged a much darker side of history – one about pirates, treasures, and Buccaneers.
 Learn about the interesting history of the Galapagos Islands.

 When Charles Darwin brought the Galapagos Islands to the world’s attention following his visit in 1835, he also transformed the meaning of mystery in the islands.
 The ‘enchanted islands’ is actually an inaccurate